 Chipped or Broken Teeth

 When possible, save any pieces that you can find.
 Rinse your mouth with warm water; including any broken pieces.
 If you’re bleeding, apply a piece of gauze to the area for about 10 minutes or until the bleeding stops.
-Apply a cold compress to the outside of your mouth, cheek, or lip near the broken/chipped tooth to keep any swelling down and relieve pain until you can arrive at our office.
+Apply a cold compress to the outside of your mouth, cheek, or lip near the broken/chipped tooth to keep any swelling down and relieve pain until you can arrive at our dental clinic.

 After you retrieve your tooth, hold it by the crown (the part that is usually exposed in the mouth), and rinse off the tooth root only if it's visibly dirty.
 Do not scrub it or remove any attached tissue fragments.
 If possible, try to put the tooth temporarily back in place before seeing us.
 Make sure it's facing the right way and never force it into the socket.
 Your tooth being surrounded by natural tissues helps improve the chance of saving it.

 For your best chances of saving a knocked-out tooth, place it back into the socket within 1 hour of it being knocked out.
 If it's not possible to reinsert the tooth in the socket, put the tooth in a small container of milk (or cup of water that contains a pinch of table salt, if milk is not available) and bring it to our practice.
-In all cases, Contact our emergency dentists immediately!
+In all cases, Contact our emergency dentists

 Losing a Filling or Crown